Chaitalykundu/Web-Development/02-CSS/01-Basic/05-Fonts/Theory/08-color.md

+# Overview

+- Definition and Usage
+- Syntax
+- Example
+- Specification
+- Property Values

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `color` property specifies the color of text.- **Negative** values are not allowed for line-height

+&nbsp;

+&nbsp;

 | Property | Description                  | Default value |
 | -------- | ---------------------------- | ------------- |
 | color    | Specifies the color of text. |               |

+&nbsp;

+&nbsp;

 &nbsp;